Top 2025 Application Security Predictions with Aaron Lord. Register Now.

 What does API Discovery Discover?

-API discovery discovers and categorizes all APIs inside an organization's environment, including:
+API discovery discovers and categorizes all APIs within an organization's environment:

 1. Public APIs

-Public APIs, also known as external or open APIs, enable external developers and users outside the organization to access them.
-They enable third-party integrations, allowing external applications or services to interact with the organization's systems.
-For example, a social media platform might offer a public API to allow external developers to integrate their applications with its services.
+Public APIs, or external or open APIs, allow external developers and users outside the organization to access them.
+They enable third-party integrations that allow applications or services from external organizations to interact with the organization's systems.
+For instance, a social media company might offer its public API so that developers outside the company can integrate their applications with the company's services.

 2. Internal APIs

-Internal APIs are intended for use within the organization.
-They facilitate communication and data exchange between internal systems, services, or applications.
-By using internal APIs, organizations can modularize their architecture, promoting reusability and efficient internal processes.
-For instance, an internal API might allow the HR system to communicate with the payroll system to process employee salaries.
+The organization designs internal APIs for internal use.
+They allow communication and data exchange between internal systems, services, or applications.
+With the help of internal APIs, organizations can modularize their architecture, which promotes reusability and efficient internal processes.
+For example, an internal API could allow the HR system to communicate with the payroll system to process employee salaries.

 3. Shadow APIs